About Me (As A Person)...

 Other Personal (But Potentially Relevant) Details:

-I am married to a woman (her name is Deva Joy), whom I respect and admire deeply, and who also happens to be a fellow psychotherapist (you will likely see her occasionally at her desk adjacent to our waiting room).
+I am married to my favorite person (her name is Deva Joy), whom I respect and admire deeply, and who also happens to be a very talented fellow psychotherapist (you will likely see her occasionally at her desk adjacent to our waiting room).

 I’m a big time dog-lover -- which reminds me to tell you that you will likely encounter our (sometimes obnoxious, but ultimately very friendly) four-legged companions when you arrive at our office as well.